 What are Maryland Jail Records?

-Jail records are the documents and files that follow an inmate through the prison system until they have completed the terms of their parole.
+Maryland jail inmate search records are the documents and files that follow an inmate through the prison system until they have completed the terms of their parole.
 Every time someone moves a prisoner, another form is filled out, and the jail record is updated.
 Each Maryland inmate has their own jail record, and it includes everything that affects him or her while in the system.
 Visits, moves, and participation in any prison programs or services will be noted in the file.
-Jail records are frequently updated, often daily by the administrative staff of the Department of Corrections.
+Maryland inmate search records are frequently updated, often daily by the administrative staff of the Department of Corrections.

 Criminal Justice Quick Facts